 GENERAL INFORMATION & LOCATION

-June 2021 update: Covid-19 still impacts parts of the globe.
-Vaccination rollout in the U.S. has lead to opening up of businesses and travel.
-Please inquire of international opportunities.
-Note that no funding is available due to our emerging status, but will most definitely provide information for you in your search for grants or private funding.
+2022 update: Covid-19 still impacts parts of the globe.
+Omicron is super contagious.
+Only fully vaccinated participants are accepted at this time.
+Due to all of the travel logistics and the ongoing uncertainty of the pandemic, international opportunities are not available until at least the end of 2022.
+There is no funding available for international participants due to our emerging status, but will most definitely provide information for you in your search for grants or private funding.

 International flights may be less expensive to Atlanta, GA which is a 5 hour drive or even JFK in New York where you can board a domestic flight that are often inexpensive on airlines such as Southwest or JetBlue.
 Driving cross-country is also a lovely and once in a lifetime experience if you add in several days to your travel plans.
 NY is a 15 hour drive plus stops.
 Los Angeles is 1964 miles taking you thru 6 states going east on highway 40 approximately 40 hours plus stops.
 Chicago Mid-way is a one hour flight on Southwest or a 531 mile drive south approximately 9 hours.

 Depending on your home country you most likely will need a travel visa.
 Visas provide a visitor status which does not allow travelers to work so you would not be able to have any financial compensation for any activities.
 Please visit this INFORMATIONAL WEBSITE with all the details about Visas.
 Most often you will need a B-2 Visa.
 The costs for this must be covered by each participant and the visa must be obtained to confirm your participation.